Medical Dictionary |

 Food and Drug Administration

 Pain relievers are medicines that reduce or relieve headaches, sore muscles, arthritis, or other aches and pains.
-There are many different pain medicines, and each one has advantages and risks.
+There are many different pain medicines, and each with advantages and risks.
 Some types of pain respond better to certain medicines than others.
 Each person may also have a slightly different response to a pain reliever.